Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Jax tells Makkusu that it is to dangerous for him to become a Cybervator and that he will not allow it

-Jax tries to stop Max by fighting him in Cyberspace to destory his Cyber.Beast
+Jax tries to stop Max by fighting him in Cyberspace to destory his Cyber.Beast Max tells him that if he loses he will just get another one Jax says And I will take as many times as I  needs to.

 Jax tries stops Max from becoming a Cybervator by realeasing him